A System Parameterization for Direct Data-Driven Estimator Synthesis: DATA-DRIVEN SYSTEM PARAMETRIZATION

-Sorting all terms and reinserting $\hat{\Theta}=\Theta_0- \Theta$ results in \eqref{eq:Param:TheoConsistQMI}.
-Since all steps hold with equivalence, we can conclude that any $\Theta$ satisfying \eqref{eq:Param:TheoConsistQMI} must also satisfy $\Theta\in\Sigma_\Theta$. \end{proof} Using Theorem\,\ref{theo:Param:Consistency}, we can parameterize all $\Theta\in\Sigma_\Theta$ by satisfaction of \eqref{eq:Param:TheoConsistQMI}.
-A simplified visualization of the proof is shown in Fig.\,\ref{fig:ana:2D-Visualization} for $Q=I$, $R=I$ and interpreting $X$ and $\tilde{X}$ as two basis vectors of a vector space to make up $W$.
-All possible consistent $W$ must satisfy $W = W_0 + \tilde{\Theta}_0 \tilde{X} + (\Theta_0- \Theta )X\in\mathcal{W}$.
-However, since $\tilde{\Theta}_0$ and $W_0$ are fixed and part of every consistent $W$, this restricts all possible $\Theta$.\\ Note that \eqref{eq:Theor:Space} implies $X$ having full row rank with $X^\perp$ as possible choice of $\tilde{X}$.
-Furthermore, we don't impose any condition of the invertibility of $Q$ and $R$, such that this parameterization can be applied even if dualization isn't applicable anymore, as used for example in \cite{Mishra2022}.
+Using Theorem\,\ref{theo:Param:Consistency}, we can parameterize all $\Theta\in\Sigma_\Theta$ by satisfaction of \eqref{eq:Param:TheoConsistQMI}.
+This is an equivalent description as in \cite{Waarde2022}, but in primal space instead of dual.
+Transforming between primal and dual space is possible using dualization, but requires additional invertibility assumptions and is restricted to bounded sets \cite{Mishra2022}.
+A simplified visualization of the proof is shown in Fig.\,\ref{fig:ana:2D-Visualization} for $\Phi = \mathrm{diag}(-I,I)$ and interpreting $X$ and $\tilde{X}$ as two basis vectors of a vector space to make up $W$.
+All possible consistent $W$ must satisfy $W = \tilde{\Theta}_0 \tilde{X} + (\Theta_0- \Theta )X\in\mathcal{W}$.
+However, since $\tilde{\Theta}_0$ is fixed and part of every consistent $W$, this restricts all possible $\Theta$.
+In contrast, multiplying \eqref{eq:Param:Ass:Dyn} with $G$ to find an expression in terms of $WG$ leads to additional conservatism, since $\tilde{\Theta}_0\tilde{X}G=0$.
+Hence, the effects of $\tilde{\Theta}_0\tilde{X}$ are neglected by projecting on a lower-dimensional subspace.
+Note that \eqref{eq:Theor:Space} implies $X$ has full row rank with $X^\perp$ as a possible choice of $\tilde{X}$ and $G$ being a right inverse of $X$.